 Harassment, Prejudice and Discrimination

-(d) to oppose actively all forms of harassment, prejudice and unfair discrimination whether on the grounds of sex, race, ethnic or national origin, religion, colour, class, caring responsibilities, marital status, sexuality, disability, age or personal characteristic.
+(d) to oppose actively all forms of harassment, prejudice and unfair discrimination whether on the grounds of sex, gender transition or identity, race, ethnic or national origin, religion, colour, class, caring responsibilities, marital status, sexuality, disability, age or personal characteristic.
 To this end, all cases brought to the attention of the Union will be investigated, dealing with them in the most appropriate way.

 All local representatives, Branch officers and full-time officials of the Union are expected to take members’ grievances seriously and progress any case in the manner outlined in these Rules.
 Any member found to be responsible for discrimination against, or harassment of, another individual will be deemed to be acting contrary to Rule 2, Clause 24 of these Rules, and will be dealt with accordingly and could be expelled.

 (e) to improve the conditions and protect the interests of its members;